deliastephens/FaultInjector/README.md

 # FaultInjector
-A dronekit fault injector for SITL
+A dronekit fault injector for SITL.